 - Increase the precision on your measurement tool.

-I'll cover some other common questions about Gage R&R ouput in my next post!
+I'll cover some other common questions about Gage R&R output in my next post!